smm-1383/Polynomial-Class/Readme.md

 # Poly

-Poly class is a class for doing simple things like add, subtract, multiply, divide, mode and derivative and applying division-mod(divmod) on polynomials.
+Poly class is a class for doing simple things like add, subtract, multiply, divide, mod and derivative and applying division-mod(divmod) on polynomials.

 ## Usage